scylladb/scylladb/docs/alternator/alternator.md

 consistency level, then strongly-consistent reads are done with LOCAL_QUORUM, while eventually-consistent reads are with just LOCAL_ONE.

-Each table in Alternator is stored as a Scylla table in the "alternator" keyspace.
+Each table in Alternator is stored as a Scylla table in a separate keyspace.
 The DynamoDB key columns (hash and sort key) have known types, and become partition and clustering key columns of the Scylla table.
 All other attributes may be different for each row, so are stored in one